How to support a person with dementia during a hospital stay

 PALS and PCC can represent patients and families in discussions with hospital staff to help resolve problems and concerns quickly.

-Symptoms of delirium can come on over a matter of hours or over a few days.
-They can also appear and disappear from one moment to the next.
+Delirium is usually treated by treating the medical problem that is causing it.
+Symptoms of delirium can start over hours or a few days.
+They can also come and go from one moment to the next.

-The person’s symptoms may include:
+The person’s symptoms can be frightening and may include:

 There are different types of delirium and these are treated in different ways, depending on the person’s needs.